-- 10.1 As authorized under section 100 of the Local Government Act, voting and registration may be done by mail for those electors who meet the criteria in paragraph 10.2 for each election or other voting. - 10.2 The following electors are permitted to register to vote by mail and to vote by mail ballot: - (a) those persons who have a physical disability, illness or injury that affects their ability to vote at another voting opportunity; - (b) persons who expect to be absent from the jurisdiction on general voting day and at the times of all advance voting opportunities. - 10.3 The following procedures for voting and registration must apply: - (a) sufficient record will be kept by the Chief Election Officer so that challenges of the elector's right to vote may be made in accordance with the intent of section 116 of the Local Government Act; - (b) a person exercising the right to vote by mail under the provisions of Section 100 may be challenged in accordance with, and on the grounds specified in section 116 of the Local Government Act, until the close of voting on general voting day. - 10.4 The time limits in relation to voting by mail ballot will be determined by the Chief Election Officer. - 10.5 As provided in the Local Government Act, a mail ballot must be received by the Chief Election Officer before the close of voting on general voting day in order to be counted for an election.
+- 10.1 As authorized under section 110 of the Local Government Act, voting and registration may be done by mail for eligible electors. - 10.2 Deleted. - 10.3 The following procedures for voting and registration must apply: - (a) sufficient record will be kept by the Chief Election Officer so that challenges of the elector's right to vote may be made in accordance with the intent of section 110(6) of the Local Government Act; - (b) a person exercising the right to vote by mail under the provisions of Section 110 may be challenged in accordance with, and on the grounds specified in section 126 of the Local Government Act, until the close of voting on general voting day. - 10.4 The time limits in relation to voting by mail ballot will be determined by the Chief Election Officer. - 10.5 As provided in the Local Government Act, a mail ballot must be received by the Chief Election Officer before the close of voting on general voting day in order to be counted for an election.